nklingensmith/project3-nklingensmith/README.md

 `python arma.py input_filename output_filename min_support_percentage min_confidence`

-(or just 'python' if python version 3 is your default python setup)
+(or just `python` if python version 3 is your default python setup)

 where:
 * `input_filename` is the name of the file that contains market basket data that is the input to your program.
 The format for the input file is provided below.
 A sample file `input.txt` is provided together with this repository.